lionel-fillatre/lionel-fillatre.github.io/content/_index.md

       subtitle: ''
       text: |-
         I'm a full professor at the Université Côte d'Azur.

+        Lionel Fillatre received the Dipl.-Ing. in decision and information engineering and the M.Sc. degree in systems optimization in 2001 and the Ph.D. degree systems optimization in 2004 from Troyes University of Technology (UTT), France.
+In 2005, he is an assistant professor at the UTT and he has a postdoctoral position in the computational department of Telecom Bretagne in 2006.
+From 2006 to 2007, he was an Associate Professor at Telecom Bretagne, Brest, France.
+From 2007 to 2012, he was an Associate Professor at the Systems Modelling and Dependability Laboratory, Troyes University of Technology.
+Since 2012, he is a full professor at the University Nice Sophia Antipolis in the I3S laboratory ("Laboratoire d'Informatique, Signaux et Systèmes de Sophia Antipolis").
+His current research interests include machine learning, deep learning, statistical learning, data science, signal and image processing, and biological data processing.

         Please reach out to collaborate 😃
     design:
       columns: '1'